 - Scale up considerations, where users will desire to establish processes on research scale systems to move towards pilot and commercial scale peptide production.

-About CSBio: For over 25 years, CSBio, a leading peptide and peptide synthesizer manufacturing company located on the edge of Silicon Valley in Menlo Park, California, has been providing high quality custom peptides, cGMP peptides and automated peptide synthesizers to the global pharmaceutical community.
+About CSBio: For over 30 years, CSBio, a leading peptide and peptide synthesizer manufacturing company located in Silicon Valley, California, has been providing cGMP peptides and automated peptide synthesizers to the global pharmaceutical community.
 CSBio’s peptide products and peptide synthesizers can be found in production laboratories, universities, and pharmaceutical companies worldwide.

 Synthesis of peptides at any length requires extreme attention to detail for accuracy and purity of the desired compound...

-CSBio is a leading peptide and instrumentation manufacturing company located on the edge of Silicon Valley in Menlo Park, California.
+CSBio is a leading peptide and instrumentation manufacturing company located in Silicon Valley, California.

 CSBio provides nonGMP and cGMP peptides, peptide APIs, research scale peptide synthesizers, commerical scale peptide synthesizers, DNA/RNA oligonucleotide synthesizers, and preparative HPLC purification equipment.